FMCorz/moodle-block_xp/README.md

 Installation
 ------------

 Simply install the plugin and add the block to a course page.
-More details are available here: [Level Up documentation](https://levelup.plus/docs/topic/installation?ref=readme)
+More details are available here: [Level Up XP documentation](https://levelup.plus/docs/topic/installation?ref=readme)

 The plugin can also be installed using [composer](https://getcomposer.org/) at [fmcorz/moodle-block_xp](https://packagist.org/packages/fmcorz/moodle-block_xp).